MattyAyOh/TSCLunch/README.md

 How to use:
 ------
 * Download the lunch responses from Google docs as a csv file, into (Script-Directory)/CSVResponses
+* Make sure python 2.7.* is installed
 * Run python script
   * If using Windows, double click the script
+    * Then right click the title of the window that pops up, select "Edit->Select All"
+    * Then select "Edit->Copy"
+    * Now paste wherever you'd like
   * If using Mac, open terminal cd to the script directory, and type `python lunch.py`
     * Copy pasta the string out ^^
+* Press Enter to exit the script

 TO-DO:
 ------
-* Randomize the order that the names appear, but make it so that the "M's" don't appear twice in a row, for example.